sdr-enthusiasts/docker-radarbox/README.md

 [rbfeeder] Connected to multilateration server at mlat1.rb24.com:40900, handshaking
 ```

-This is likely, but not always, not caused by anything you are doing, but is instead caused by the Radarbox server itself and as such there isn't anything you can do to fix it.
-You will see in your Radarbox stats very little, if any, MLAT targets from your feeder while it is doing this.
+This is likely, but not always, not caused by anything you are doing, but is instead caused by the Airnav Radar server itself and as such there isn't anything you can do to fix it.
+You will see in your Airnav Radar stats very little, if any, MLAT targets from your feeder while it is doing this.

-To stop the feeder from spamming your logs you can set `ENABLE_MLAT=false` in your environment configuration for Radarbox and it will stop the MLAT service, and the log messages.
-Please note that if you do this, and you use [MLAT Hub](https://github.com/sdr-enthusiasts/docker-readsb-protobuf#advanced-usage-creating-an-mlat-hub) please remove Radarbox from your `READSB_NET_CONNECTOR` under `MLAT Hub`.
+To stop the feeder from spamming your logs you can set `ENABLE_MLAT=false` in your environment configuration for Airnav Radar and it will stop the MLAT service, and the log messages.
+Please note that if you do this, and you use [MLAT Hub](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder?tab=readme-ov-file#configuring-the-built-in-mlat-hub) please remove Airnav Radar from your `ULTRAFEEDER_CONFIG` parameter.

 ## Using the container on a Raspberry Pi 5

-The container internally uses a binary called `rbfeeder` to send data to the RadarBox service.
-This binary is provided as closed-source by AirNav (the company that operates RadarBox) and is only available in armhf (32-bit) format using 4kb kernel pages.
+The container internally uses a binary called `rbfeeder` to send data to the Airnav Radar service.
+This binary is provided as closed-source by AirNav (the company that operates Airnav Radar) and is only available in armhf (32-bit) format using 4kb kernel pages.
 This will work well on Raspberry Pi 3B+, 4B, and other ARM-based systems that use either 32-bits or 64-bits Debian Linux with a 4kb kernel page size.
 It also works well on x86 Linux where we use the `qemu` ARM emulator to run the binary.

 Debian Linux for Raspberry Pi 5 uses by default a kernel with 16kb page sizes, and this is not compatible with the `rbfeeder` binary.
 You will see failures in your container logs.